WalletScrutiny/WalletScrutinyCom/_hardware/pixel3a.samourai.md

 This device can be classified as DIY as users are simply provided with a custom Pixel 3A.

 Trust is on the table as buyers would have to trust the maker or the provider not to include any surreptitious code.
-Though they may claim that *"All software has been verified with cryptographic signatures and Shasums from the OS to the Apps installed"*, users should know well to verify on their own.
+Though they may claim that *"All software has been verified with cryptographic signatures and Shasums from the OS to the Apps installed"*, "signatures and Shasums" only mean whoever signed, approves of the software.
+So unless you trust the anonymous signer of the software - which you **should not** - the "signatures and Shasums" are worth little.

 The real value for devices like this is in providing the buyer with a proof-of-concept that it could actually be done.